luuuc/remote-excellence-book/_chapters/02-the-foundation.md

 Even with the best intentions, many remote organizations stumble when establishing trust.
 Watch for these warning signs:

-## 1. Surveillance Reflexes Under Pressure
+## Surveillance Reflexes Under Pressure

-- When deadlines loom or problems arise, there's a tendency to revert to monitoring activities rather than outcomes
+When deadlines loom or problems arise, there's a tendency to revert to monitoring activities rather than outcomes

-- Solution: Create crisis response protocols that maintain trust while addressing urgent issues
+**Solution**: Create crisis response protocols that maintain trust while addressing urgent issues

-## 2. Inconsistent Expectations Across Teams
+## Inconsistent Expectations Across Teams

-- Different team leads set varying standards for availability and communication
+Different team leads set varying standards for availability and communication

-- Solution: Document explicit company-wide guidelines while allowing for team-specific adaptations
+**Solution**: Document explicit company-wide guidelines while allowing for team-specific adaptations

-## 3. The "Out of Sight, Out of Mind" Effect
+## The "Out of Sight, Out of Mind" Effect

-- Remote team members receiving less recognition and fewer advancement opportunities
+Remote team members receiving less recognition and fewer advancement opportunities

-- Solution: Implement structured visibility systems that highlight contributions regardless of location
+**Solution**: Implement structured visibility systems that highlight contributions regardless of location

-## 4. Trust Asymmetry Between Headquarters and Remote Locations
+## Trust Asymmetry Between Headquarters and Remote Locations

-- Teams in or near headquarters experience higher trust than fully distributed members
+Teams in or near headquarters experience higher trust than fully distributed members

-- Solution: Apply remote-first principles consistently to all team members regardless of location
+**Solution**: Apply remote-first principles consistently to all team members regardless of location

-## 5. Over-reliance on Synchronous Trust-Building
+## Over-reliance on Synchronous Trust-Building

-- Assuming trust can only be built through real-time interactions like video calls
+Assuming trust can only be built through real-time interactions like video calls

-- Solution: Develop asynchronous trust-building practices through written communication quality and follow-through consistency
+**Solution**: Develop asynchronous trust-building practices through written communication quality and follow-through consistency

 {% include callout/warning.html content="Address these patterns in your organization quickly before they erode your trust foundation." %}